cyberbarbie/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Main Objective/Learning Goals:
+- To Create a CSS image every day for 30 days
+- Learn how to create animations with JavaScript
+- To Build a Full-Stack App with Node.js

 ### Day 1: January 7, 2021 (VueJS & Pug Pure CSS Art- Koala Bear)

 **Today's Progress**: Created 2 versions of a Koala Bear I coded in pure CSS.
 The first version is made with SCSS and Pug.
 The other is a VueJS animation.